-- the advantages SPE offers for industrial applications.
+- the advantages offered by SPE in industrial applications.

 The development towards ever smaller and more efficient devices in the IT world is well known.
 Yet, this trend is also found in other lines of business.
 Despite higher transmission rates and the parallel transmission of power (remote power feeding), cabling components need to be ever smaller and lighter.
 Based on transmission standards in accordance with IEEE 802.3, the new single-pair Ethernet technology SPE has just been integrated into new generations of automobiles and replaces CAN and other bus systems there.
 Controls, communication and safety functions are going to run uniformly on Ethernet in the future.
 This is a basic prerequisite for networked and later also autonomous driving.